Download the Pocket52 App and start your poker journey today

-Benny Binion was born and brought up in Texas in Grayson County, northern side of Dallas.
+Benny Binion was born and brought up in Texas in Grayson County, the northern side of Dallas.

-While travelling with his father, he learnt to gamble as a young boy.
-As he travelled with his father, the young man learned to gamble.
+While traveling with his father, he learned to gamble as a young boy.
+As he traveled with his father, the young man learned to gamble.

-Benny purchased a real estate which was earlier running in the name ‘The Las Vegas Club’.
+Benny purchased a real estate that was earlier running under the name ‘The Las Vegas Club’.
 He reopened the club in the name of ‘Westerner Gambling House and Saloon’.

 Back in January 1949, Binion hosted a head-to-head poker tournament.
 Johnny Moss and Nick Dandalos a.k.a.
 “Nick the Greek” played heads-up.
 The tournament went on for five months.

 After many years of hosting heads-up matches for high-stakes players, in 1970 an idea struck him.
-Binion deigned a tournament and for that, he invited six high-rollers he knew to compete in a tournament.
+Binion designed a tournament and for that, he invited six high-rollers he knew to compete in the tournament.
 They would play for cash on the table, after which the winner was voted for.
 In 1971, a freeze-out format was introduced with a $10,000 buy-in.
-Please mark, this is how the World Series of Poker (WSOP) was born.
+Please mark, that this is how the World Series of Poker (WSOP) was born.